klocey/GlobalDef/README.md

 **Modeling**: A directory containing two directories related to the simulation-based probabilistic modeling of local-to-global scale ecological communities

+* **Modeling.pdf**: A file providing descriptions of the simulation-based probabilistic communities models used in the associated study.

 * **Sims**: Contains data and code for running community simulations
 	* EnvData: Contains geotiffs used by ModelSims.py